AuraOfDivinity/mnfst-docs/validation.md

       - { name: age, type: number }
     validation:
       name: { minLength: 3 } # The name should have at least 3 characters.
-      age: { min: 1, max: 30 } # Age should a be a number between 1 and 30.
+      age: { min: 1, max: 30 } # Age should be a number between 1 and 30.
 ```

 :::tip Tip